kvsari/derive-getters/README.md

 [![Build Status](https://travis-ci.org/kvsari/derive-getters.svg?branch=master)](https://travis-ci.org/kvsari/derive-getters)

-Simple boilerplate library for getters.
+Simple procedural macro for generating getters on a named struct.

 The need for this library came about when I was making various data structures for JSON to deserialize into.
-These data structures had many fields in them and weren't going to change once created.
+These data structures had many fields in them to access and they weren't going to change once created.
 Of course one could just use `pub` everywhere but that would enable mutating the fields which is what this proc macro crate aims to avoid.

 Getters will be generated according to [convention](https://github.com/rust-lang/rfcs/blob/master/text/0344-conventions-galore.md#gettersetter-apis).
 This means that the generated methods will reside within the struct namespace.